 So there's this character who can go fast.
 Really fast.
-So fast in fact, that they couldn't quite stop in time.
+So fast, in fact, that they couldn't quite stop in time.
 It may be because they're going a lot faster than they usually go.
 It may be because the speed is due to a recent upgrade.
+It may be because they suddenly lost control after hitting a rough patch/some turbulence/a wave depending on their mode of transport.
 It may be because the character only knows how to go fast but never bothered to learn how to brake.

 Whatever the reason, the results are the same.
 Spectators wincing in empathy as the speedster crashes or suffers something just as painful.

 When a character invokes Too Fast to Stop to cause someone else to crash, it's the Wronski Feint.
 This is one of the reasons why the Door Judo works.
 Some Bullfight Bosses can be like this.
 Compare with Inertia Is a Cruel Mistress and Coming in Hot.

 Often a subtrope of Required Secondary Powers, see that trope for other examples of superpowers being trumped by physics — Including the other obvious Super Speed Required Secondary Powers: The ability to react fast enough to control yourself in super speed, the toughness required to keep your feet from turning into bloody stumps at 250+ MPH, skin that can survive the heat from the air friction, etc., etc.

 - During their B-Rank promotion test in Magical Girl Lyrical Nanoha StrikerS, Teana piggy-backed on Subaru while the latter roller-bladed to the finish line at full speed.
 Teana then asked the dreaded question on how they were supposed to stop.
 Cue looks of horror as they headed straight to a barricade.
 They escape almost unharmed thanks to their examiners/instructors' intervention but fail the test.